Android-for-Python/Android-for-Python-Users/README.md

 android.archs = arm64-v8a
 ```
 An install message INSTALL_FAILED_NO_MATCHING_ABIS means the apk was built for a different architecture than the phone or emulator.

+## If Buildozer fails to compile

+- If Buildozer fails to compile, look for an error message in the last part of the log after `STDOUT:`.
+There is also a log output after `STDERR:`, this is supplemental information and generally does not contain the error message.

+- If you don't can't find the error message in `STDOUT:`, try looking above `STDOUT:`.

+- If you find the error message but don't understand it, first look in [Appendix H : Cryptic Error Messages](#appendix-h--cryptic-error-messages)

+- If you can't find a similar message in that list ask in one of the User Groups ([Discord Kivy](https://discord.com/invite/eT3cuQp), or [Google Groups Kivy](https://groups.google.com/g/kivy-users)).
+Always include **BOTH** the full contents of `STDOUT:` (or above) and full contents of `STDERR:` as a `.txt` file (not screen shots).

+- If you are still completely clueless about what is in `STDOUT:` and `STDERR:`, ask in one of the User Groups ([Discord Kivy](https://discord.com/invite/eT3cuQp), or [Google Groups Kivy](https://groups.google.com/g/kivy-users)).
+Always include the **FULL LOG** as a `.txt` file (not screen shots).

 # Debugging